memgraph/docs/docs/how-to-guides/replication.md

 docker run -it -p 7690:7687 -p 3003:3000 -p 7447:7444 -v mg_lib4:/var/lib/memgraph memgraph/memgraph-platform
 ```

-You can connect to each instance with Memgraph Lab in-browser application at:
+You can connect to each instance with the [Memgraph Lab](/memgraph-lab)
+in-browser application at:

 - the MAIN instance - `localhost:3000`
 - REPLICA instance 1 - `localhost:3001`